rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3.md

         return migrate_data
 {% endhighlight %}

 There is now even more data in the *dest\_check\_data* (or *migrate\_data*) field.
 The destination information is there now that networks have been set up, filtering rules are in place, volumes have been attached, and that modified *migrate\_data* is passed all the way back to *nova.compute.manager.\_do\_live\_migration* on the source.
-Let's look back at where we left off.
+Let's look back, statrting where we left off.

 #### Exploration 6

 ![Compute Exploration Flow]({% asset_path 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3/Compute-6.png %})

-Now that the *pre\_live\_migration* method has completed, execution moves on, which leaves us just a status change away from a "running" status (YAY!) and into the driver's *live\_migration* code.
+Now that the *pre\_live\_migration* method has completed, execution moves on (which leaves us just a status change away from a "running" status (YAY!)) and into the driver's *live\_migration* code.
 Nothing is returned from here, and it is just a `try:` and `except:` block execution.
 From here, the driver handles the rest of the process.

 *nova.compute.manager.\_do\_live\_migration* ->
 {% highlight python %}